cloudquery/cloudquery/website/pages/docs/billing-and-usage/overview.md

 ### Monitoring your usage

-You can see your exact consumption in CloudQuery Cloud's billing page, which includes details on the rows synced with individual plugins broken down by day and how much of the free quota you used in the current month.
+You can see your exact consumption on CloudQuery Cloud's billing page, which includes details on the rows synced with individual plugins broken down by day and how much of the free quota you used in the current month.

 ![Usage chart](/images/docs/billing-and-usage/usage-chart.png)